 Corporate Governance

-We position “Our Mission” as the universal philosophy underpinning the management of SMBC Group and as the foundation for all of our corporate activities.
-We are working toward effective corporate governance as we consider the strengthening and enhancement of corporate governance to be one of our top priorities in realizing “Our Mission.”
+We position "Our Mission" as the universal philosophy underpinning the management of SMBC Group and as the foundation for all of our corporate activities.
+To achieve the approach outlined in "Our Mission," we consider the strengthening and enhancement of corporate governance a top-priority issue as we pursue effective corporate governance.

 Initiatives for Improving Corporate Governance